 A: In exceptional circumstances, students may request a Leave of Absence, to "pause" their studies.
 Please note that Leaves of Absence do not count towards your minimum or maximum program length requirements.
-Requests for LOAs are submitting through your MyCampus account.
+Requests for LOAs are submitting through your Https://my.ontariotechu.ca/ account.
 For further information (LOA handbook, FAQ), please see the SGPS Leave of Absence page.